varunsingh2027/chawla-medicos/README.md

 ## 📧 Contact Information

-This is a demo website clone.
-For actual medical services, please contact the real Chawla Medicos facility.
+This is a demo website .

 ## 🤝 Contributing